 The writing program is structured around a recursive sequence of brainstorming, thinking and planning, rough drafting, revision, proofreading, and final composition.
 Our goal is to foster and encourage focused and clear thought and to convey it through concise, effective and vivid prose and speech.
 Writing curriculum in Kindergarten through third grade is part of the Wonders language arts program; fourth through eighth grade classes employ the Teachers College Writing Units of Study, each of which includes a focus on narrative, opinion, and informational writing as well as writing about reading.

-The language arts program strives to create a balance between reading, grammar, writing, spelling, and vocabulary and is closely integrated throughout all subject areas at all the levels in the school.
-Thus, there is fostered an appreciation of learning in addition to an understanding of the close relationship between the disciplines.
+Overall, the language arts program strives to create balance among reading, grammar, writing, spelling, and vocabulary and is closely integrated with all subject areas at all the levels in the school, which helps bring the close relationship among disciplines more sharply into focus.